elFarto/nvidia-vaapi-driver/README.md

 It's currently in early development, so don't expect it to work well.

+This library requires that the `nvidia_drm` kernel module is configured with the parameter `nvidia-drm.modeset=1`

 # Codec Support

 Only decoding video is currently supported.